Skip to Main Content

 Because ticks spread a number of serious diseases, they are dangerous to both people and pets.
 People can get serious conditions such as Lyme disease when the tick's saliva—which contains germs and bacteria—makes its way into the bloodstream.

-What do ticks look like in Gold Canyon?
+What do ticks look like in Gold Canyon, Arizona?

 Before they feed, adult females are between 3 to 6 mm in length while males are slightly smaller.
 After feeding on blood, adult females can be as long as 12 mm and change to olive-colored or gray.